Derek Robinson (trade unionist): Career

-Relationship with the press, and sacking
+Relationship with the press, and dismissal

-The filmmaker Ken Loach suggested that Robinson was unfairly smeared by the press of the time; contrary to their depiction of him controlling strikes at will, Loach claimed, he in fact spent much of his time attempting to prevent unofficial strikes.
+The filmmaker Ken Loach suggested that Robinson was unfairly smeared by the press of the time; contrary to their depiction of him controlling strikes at will, Loach said, he in fact spent much of his time attempting to prevent unofficial strikes.
 This viewpoint was examined by Loach in part of an (untransmitted) documentary film series, Questions of Leadership (1983).

 Margaret Thatcher later described Robinson in her memoirs as a "notorious agitator".
 Many years later, Robinson commented "The pressures were immense but were it not for the ideological understanding that I had, I could very well have ended up with a nervous breakdown".

 A 2002 BBC documentary series by Peter Taylor revealed that in the late 1970s MI5 had been attempting to undermine Robinson through an agent they had placed amongst his union officials; Edwardes stated that he had been "privileged to read minutes of meetings of the [...] joint committee of the Communist Party and our shop stewards", which had been passed to him via the Government.

+Robinson was accused of causing as many as 523 strikes yet, when interviewed, admitted to no more than 3, with one of those relating to his own sacking.
+While many of the strikes at the Longbridge were over serious matters (such as a worker drowning in a paint bath), many actions did not help the workers cause.
+In May 1979, for example, workers walked out over a demand for the company to supply them with Marks & Spencer underwear, and again the same month when someone simply attempted to repair a typewriter.
+In April 1977, trainees barricaded a training room, preventing the trainer from entering to train them, and in another instance there was a walk-out when someone fell off a mat.
+There was also a strike when someone found a dead cat.

-Robinson was eventually sacked by BL in November 1979 for putting his name to a pamphlet that criticised the BL management, and refusing to withdraw his name from the pamphlet when asked to do so.
+Robinson was eventually dismissed by BL in November 1979 for putting his name to a pamphlet that criticised the BL management, and refusing to withdraw his name from the pamphlet when asked to do so.
 A ballot on a proposed strike in sympathy with Robinson and against his dismissal was lost, with 14,000 votes against and only 600 in favour.

 Taylor's documentary suggested that this was a result of the MI5 agent's activity, with Edwardes acknowledging that the removal of Robinson was in some ways necessary for the company's preparations to bring the new Austin Metro into production.
-Longbridge was being substantially redeveloped and expanded for the new car, whose assembly was heavily automated in comparison to previous models and job losses would have been inevitable: "It was planned only in the sense...well, the answer is 'Yes', from a strategic point of view we knew that we couldn’t have the Metro and him.
+Longbridge was being substantially redeveloped and expanded for the new car, whose assembly was heavily automated in comparison to previous models and job losses would have been inevitable: "It was planned only in the sense...well, the answer is 'Yes', from a strategic point of view we knew that we couldn't have the Metro and him.
 Whether or not we wanted him to go, his actions made it inevitable that he would have to go".